 Gender differences: male vs female

-Male are known to be more territorial and may exhibit aggressive behaviors, especially during breeding.
-They establish and defend their territory, display courtship rituals, and take on the role of guarding the eggs and fry.
-Females, on the other hand, tend to be less aggressive and may focus on preparing the breeding site and caring for the young.
+- Aggression and Territoriality: Males are known for their territorial nature and may exhibit aggressive behaviors, particularly during breeding.
+They establish and defend their territory, perform elaborate courtship rituals, and take on the primary role in guarding the eggs and fry.

 Breeding

-Blue acara cichlids live rather friendly together and they form couples.
+This cichlids live rather friendly together and they form couples.
 Usually they don’t attack other fishes and they scare away their tank mates only if they trespass their territory or during the spawning period.

 However, they can spawn each two weeks at the condition that the eggs are taken away right after spawning.
 Fishes becomes reproductive at the age of 9-11 month.
 It can spawn in a community tank, but sure it’s better to use a spawning pond for this purpose.